davidchatz/cfn-101/README.md

 You will encounter this when trying to set the CIDR range for the templates.
 The blogs below suggest different approaches, the solution provided is another approach again, with a combination of parameters and mappings.

 It is left to the author to decide if the complexity of these loops is worth the lines of code saved.
+In this example the length of the template has barly changed.

 Resources:
 - [Foreach Blog](https://aws.amazon.com/blogs/devops/exploring-fnforeach-and-fnfindinmap-enhancements-in-aws-cloudformation/)